How Much Does It Cost to Stage a House in 2025?

 Redesign

 If your home’s layout or decor is outdated or in poor repair, a redesign or remodel may be necessary to improve its appeal.
-Stagers may provide interior or exterior design services, crafting recommendations for your home’s style and helping to facilitate the services to implement redesigns.
-Depending on the scale of changes, a redesign can cost between $250 to $1,250.
+Stagers may provide interior or exterior design services, making recommendations for your home’s style and helping to facilitate the services to implement redesigns.

 Budgeting for Home Staging

-• Start with a consultation: Before you pay for a full staging, meet with a stager for a consultation.
-Get a detailed overview of their recommendations, services, and estimated costs.
+• Start with a consultation: Before committing to full staging services, meet with a stager for a consultation to get their recommendations and cost estimates.

 How HomeAdvisor Gets Its Cost Data